 “I guess a break wouldn't hurt.”

-“Oh.” Åke said, surprised.
+“Oh,” Åke said, surprised.
 “Well.
 Just like that, actually.
-Oh-ke.”
+Oh-keh.”

 “I see. Åke Åkerman, right?
 Easy to remember.”
 The man stuck out his right hand.
 “Ekster.”
 Ekster wore a faint smile on his face as he introduced himself. Åke wondered what was so amusing.

 “Ain't that an unusual name.”
 It was a compliment.
-He had met a lot of people, and never heard this name before.
+He met a lot of people, and never heard this name before.
 He shook Ekster's hand.
 “What does it mean?”

 “Magpie.”

 “Hah.
-Cute.
+That’s cute.
 What language?”

 “Dutch.”